paolinos/php-orm/README.md

 	public $bornDate = [DATE];
 }
 ```
-Here we add some attributes like KEY, INT, STRING, etc, that we will use in the second version.
+Here we add some attributes like KEY, INT, STRING, etc, that we will use in the second version.<br>
-But for this version the only attrubte required is KEY.
+But for this version the only attrubte required is KEY.<br>
-We need to set the KEY attribute to the PrimaryKey or UNIKE key.
+We need to set the KEY attribute to the PrimaryKey or UNIKE key.<br>

 When we did it, we are ready to start using this <b>Fantastic ORM</b>